 Samsung Galaxy Buds Plus microphone demo:

-How do the Samsung Galaxy Buds Plus compare to the Galaxy Buds?
+How do the Samsung Galaxy Buds Plus compare to the Amazon Echo Buds (2nd Gen)?